doublesecretagency/craft-googlemaps/docs/dynamic-maps/locations.md

 :::

 :::tip Elements must have a valid Address field
 When using an Element, ensure that it has at least one Address field attached to it.
-The plugin will automatically render all valid addresses on the map.
+The plugin will automatically render each valid Address field on the map.
 :::